Portland General Electric (NYSE:POR) Releases FY 2021 Earnings Guidance

-Portland General Electric (NYSE:POR) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $2.700-$2.850 for the period, compared to the Thomson Reuters consensus estimate of $2.660.
+Portland General Electric (NYSE:POR) updated its FY 2021 earnings guidance on Friday.
+The company provided EPS guidance of $2.700-$2.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.660.
 The company issued revenue guidance of -.

-Portland General Electric (NYSE:POR) last announced its earnings results on Thursday, July 29th.
-The utilities provider reported $0.36 EPS for the quarter, missing analysts’ consensus estimates of $0.37 by ($0.01).
-Portland General Electric had a net margin of 7.25% and a return on equity of 9.86%.
-The firm had revenue of $537.00 million for the quarter, compared to analyst estimates of $484.01 million.
-During the same period in the previous year, the company earned $0.43 EPS.
-Portland General Electric’s revenue was up 14.5% compared to the same quarter last year.
-As a group, analysts forecast that Portland General Electric will post 2.74 earnings per share for the current fiscal year.
+Portland General Electric (NYSE:POR) last posted its quarterly earnings data on Thursday, July 29th.
+The utilities provider reported $0.36 EPS for the quarter, missing the consensus estimate of $0.37 by ($0.01).
+The firm had revenue of $537.00 million for the quarter, compared to the consensus estimate of $484.01 million.
+Portland General Electric had a return on equity of 9.86% and a net margin of 7.25%.
+The company’s revenue was up 14.5% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.43 EPS.
+As a group, sell-side analysts expect that Portland General Electric will post 2.74 earnings per share for the current fiscal year.

-A number of equities research analysts have recently issued reports on POR shares.
-KeyCorp restated a sector weight rating on shares of Portland General Electric in a research report on Tuesday, April 27th.
-TheStreet lowered Portland General Electric from a b rating to a c+ rating in a research report on Friday, July 30th.
-Wells Fargo & Company upped their price target on Portland General Electric from $45.00 to $52.00 and gave the company an equal weight rating in a research report on Monday, April 26th.
-Mizuho upped their price target on Portland General Electric from $41.00 to $51.00 and gave the company a neutral rating in a research report on Tuesday, June 15th.
-Finally, Zacks Investment Research lowered Portland General Electric from a buy rating to a hold rating in a research report on Thursday.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating and four have issued a buy rating to the company.
-Portland General Electric currently has a consensus rating of Hold and a consensus target price of $48.00.
+Several research analysts recently weighed in on the company.
+Barclays downgraded Portland General Electric from an equal weight rating to an underweight rating and set a $48.00 target price on the stock. in a research note on Tuesday, May 25th.
+Williams Capital restated a buy rating on shares of Portland General Electric in a report on Friday, April 23rd.
+TheStreet lowered shares of Portland General Electric from a b rating to a c+ rating in a research report on Friday, July 30th.
+Zacks Investment Research downgraded shares of Portland General Electric from a buy rating to a hold rating in a research report on Thursday.
+Finally, KeyCorp reaffirmed a sector weight rating on shares of Portland General Electric in a report on Tuesday, April 27th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and four have issued a buy rating to the company’s stock.
+Portland General Electric has a consensus rating of Hold and a consensus target price of $48.00.

-In other news, Director James P. Torgerson purchased 5,000 shares of the stock in a transaction dated Thursday, August 5th.
-The stock was acquired at an average cost of $49.79 per share, for a total transaction of $248,950.00.
-Following the completion of the transaction, the director now directly owns 7,900 shares in the company, valued at approximately $393,341.
-The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, VP John Carter Mcfarland sold 1,037 shares of the firm’s stock in a transaction on Wednesday, August 4th.
-The stock was sold at an average price of $49.40, for a total value of $51,227.80.
-Following the transaction, the vice president now owns 5,087 shares of the company’s stock, valued at $251,297.80.
+In other news, Director James P. Torgerson acquired 5,000 shares of the company’s stock in a transaction dated Thursday, August 5th.
+The shares were acquired at an average price of $49.79 per share, with a total value of $248,950.00.
+Following the purchase, the director now directly owns 7,900 shares of the company’s stock, valued at $393,341.
+The purchase was disclosed in a legal filing with the SEC, which is available at this link.
+Also, VP William David Robertson sold 4,100 shares of the business’s stock in a transaction on Tuesday, May 18th.
+The shares were sold at an average price of $49.43, for a total transaction of $202,663.00.
+Following the completion of the transaction, the vice president now owns 23,533 shares of the company’s stock, valued at $1,163,236.19.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.49% of the company’s stock.
+0.49% of the stock is owned by corporate insiders.

 About Portland General Electric